yi-json/synapse/README.md

 #### Reactoring `worker/main.go`: The Structural Inversion
 **Problem**: In Phase 2, our Worker was a **Client-Only** application.
 It connected to the Master, registered, and then entiered an infinite loop to send Heartbeats.
 Because the Heartbeat loop blocked the main thread forever, the program **never reached the code** intended to start the gRPC server.
 When the Master tried to dial the Worker (`StartJob`), it got `connection refused` because port 8080 was never opened.

-**Solution**: We moved the client logic (Heartbeats) to the background and made the server logic (listening foe commands) the main blocking process.
+**Solution**: We moved the client logic (Heartbeats) to the background and made the server logic (listening for commands) the main blocking process.

 Before (Blocking Client):
 ```go